Hygrocybe spadicea: Description

-Basidiocarps are agaricoid, up to 90 mm (5 in) tall, the cap conical at first, retaining an acute or distinct umbo when expanded, up to 80 mm (3 in) across, often splitting at the margins.
+The basidiocarps are agaricoid, up to 9 cm (5 in) tall, the cap conical at first, retaining an acute or distinct umbo when expanded, up to 8 cm (3 in) across, often splitting at the margins.
 The cap surface is smooth, dry, and radially fibrillose, brown and typically darker at the apex.
 The lamellae (gills) are waxy, yellow to yellow-orange.
 The stipe (stem) is smooth, somewhat fibrillose, yellow at first with brownish streaks when older, lacking a ring.
 The spore print is white, the spores (under a microscope) smooth, inamyloid, ellipsoid, measuring about 9 to 12 by 5 to 7 μm.

 Distribution and habitat

-The Date Waxcap is widespread but generally rare throughout Europe.
+The species is widespread but generally rare throughout Europe.
 It has also been reported from Central Asia (Kazakhstan), but its identification has not been confirmed.
 Like other waxcaps, it occurs in old, agriculturally unimproved, short-sward grassland (pastures and lawns).

 Recent research suggests waxcaps are neither mycorrhizal nor saprotrophic but may be associated with mosses.